COMMENTARY

 This year, and not for the first time, Northampton County wins the spendthrift award.
 Compared to Accomack County, and compared also to several eastern Virginia counties with similar populations, Northampton spends more per person for county administration, public safety and debt service, and provides more education dollars per student than most of the others.
 Northampton also tops the list in per-person local tax revenue collected.

-three times Northampton’s), it’s more informative to compare the costs for what are assumed to be similar services on a per-person basis.
+When comparing expenses of the two Eastern Shore counties with a disparity of population (Accomack’s population is about three times Northampton’s), it’s more informative to compare the costs for what are assumed to be similar services on a per-person basis.
 For instance, Northampton collects almost $1,700 in local tax revenue per person, while Accomack collects about $1,100.
 Assuming that the actual costs of several locally funded services are similar from one county to the next, it would be logical that the same costs spread over a larger population would make the services less costly per person.
 All things being equal, one might assume that the total costs for many services in Accomack could be as much as three times as much as in Northampton, which has one-third the number of residents.

 CONTINUED FROM FIRST PAGE

-is inaccurate?
+But what if the assumption of costs for similar services is inaccurate?
 Debt service has been an oppressive burden to Northampton taxpayers since the massive building projects – a new courthouse, regional jail, landfill closure and county administration building makeover – began over 15 years ago.
 Even though Accomack’s total annual debt service is greater, Northampton’s cost per person for debt service is nearly twice as much as Accomack’s.
 The same is true for Public Safety and Jail operation – the annual per capita costs are more than double for Northampton residents over Accomack’s.
 The state Auditor of Public Accounts publishes detailed annual reports of county and city revenues and expenses, and those reports indicate that the day to day costs of running county administration offices, which are locally funded, costs 30%-40% more per person in Northampton than in Accomack, to provide similar services to one-third the population.

 The Northampton County’s debt currently stands at almost $30 million.
 Not much can be done to reduce the county’s recurring costs of debt service – except, perhaps, decide not to incur further debt without a public referendum.
 Nor can Public Safety costs be easily reduced – likewise, cutting costs for operating the regional jail (“regional” in name only, since Accomack County neither uses it nor contributes to its operational expenses).
 Those fixed costs eat up a lot of the local tax revenue collected – and those costs restrict the dollars available for community services.